Jurick62/Test-E-dostavka/README.md

 "url" - URL address of the start page;
 "wait" - time to wait in seconds, as text;
 "browser" - specify the name of one of the three browsers: "firefox", "opera" or "chrome";
-"path" - specify the path to the driver of the selected browser in the "pacage" folder of your project.
+"path" - specify the path to the driver of the selected browser in the "package" folder of your project.
-The project contains the following files:
-EDostavka.cs
-/Pages/PageLogin.cs
-/Pages/PageMain.cs
-/Tests/LoginTests.cs
-/Tests/MainPageTests.cs
-/Tests/ReadConfigValue.cs
-/Tests/Constants.xlsx
-/WrapperFactory/BrowserFactory.cs

 Test repository of the "Test E-dostavka" project.
 Browser: Google Chrome.
 Version 84.0.4147.125, 64-bit.